Vlasenko2006/CoZyRAG/README.md

 ---
 ### Quik start

+Get and prepare Q/A dataset as described here: [QA-bot](https://github.com/Vlasenko2006/QA_bot).
+Run the script `convert_qa_format.py`.
+It will convert Q/A pairs from Q/A-bot format to the format used by CoZyRAG.

-Get and prepare Q/A dataset as described here: [QA-bot](https://github.com/Vlasenko2006/QA_bot) Get and prepare Wikipedia corpus as described here [wikiextractor](https://github.com/attardi/wikiextractor)
+Get and prepare Wikipedia corpus as described here [wikiextractor](https://github.com/attardi/wikiextractor) Run the script chunking_and_indexcing.py.
+It will split the extracted Wikipedia corpus into small chunks with uniqie ID, Title, and contnt (up to 30 cheracters).
+This significantly simplifies retriever's work.

 ### Disclaimer